csound-flossmanual/csound-floss/book/14-a-methods-of-writing-csound-scores.md

 nGen is a free multi-platform generation tool for creating Csound event-lists (score files) and standard MIDI files.
-It is written in C and runs on a variety of platforms (version 2.1.2 is currently available for Macintosh OS 10.5 and above, Linux Intel and Windows 7+).
-All versions run in the UNIX command-line style (at a command-line shell prompt). nGen was designed and written by composer Mikel Kuehn and was inspired in part by the basic syntax of Aleck Brinkman\'s Score11 note list preprocessor (Score11 is available for Linux Intel from the Eastman Computer Music Center) and Leland Smith\'s Score program.
+It is written in C and runs on a variety of platforms (version 2.1.2 is currently available for OSX 10.5 and above, Linux Intel and Windows 7+).
+All versions run in the UNIX command-line style (at a command-line shell prompt). nGen was designed and written by composer Mikel Kuehn and was inspired in part by the basic syntax of Aleck Brinkman's Score11 note list preprocessor (Score11 is available for Linux Intel from the Eastman Computer Music Center) and Leland Smith's Score program.

 nGen will allow you to do several things with ease that are either difficult or not possible using Csound and/or MIDI sequencing programs;